intel-lab-lkp/linux/Documentation/scsi/scsi_mid_low_api.rst

-It may be useful for an LLD to keep track of struct scsi_device instances (a pointer is passed as the parameter to sdev_init() and slave_configure() callbacks).
+It may be useful for an LLD to keep track of struct scsi_device instances (a pointer is passed as the parameter to sdev_init() and sdev_configure() callbacks).
 Such instances are "owned" by the mid-level. struct scsi_device instances are freed after sdev_destroy().